 Pastilla: Pastilla, also known as Bastilla, is a Moroccan pastry that combines sweet and savoury flavours.
 Traditionally made with layers of thin, flaky pastry dough, it is filled with a delicately spiced mixture of tender shredded chicken, aromatic spices, almonds and eggs.
 The pastilla is baked until golden and crispy then dusted with powdered sugar and a sprinkle of cinnamon.
 Hello.

-Norwegian Star [above] has many exciting voyages across the Mediterranean, Northern Europe, South America and transatlantic routes.
+Norwegian Cruise Line ships that visit Morocco sail many exciting voyages across the Mediterranean, Northern Europe, South America and transatlantic routes.

-Moreover, guests can enjoy added benefits, such as Wi-Fi access and excursion discounts (US$50 – £41) per stateroom for each tour booked.
-What’s more, on select sailings, passengers occupying the third and fourth positions in the stateroom will only be responsible for the applicable cruise tax, making it an exceptional value proposition for families and groups.
+Moreover, guests also receive added benefits, such as Wi-Fi access and excursion discounts (US$50 – £41) per stateroom for each tour booked.

 Ship: Norwegian Star